yakupcaglan/MovieDB/README.md

 ### Features

-- Lists populer tv show
+- Lists Populer Tv Show
-- Controls Popular TV Shows every 60 seconds.
+- Controls Popular Tv Shows every 60 seconds.
 If the list changes, it notifies with the refresh button.
 - Stores your favorite list with Core Data.